neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

 - **Personal website / project portfolio** (optional)
 - **Code contribution**

-    Please link a pull request or code sample, ideally submitted to your chosen project.
+    Please link a pull request, ideally submitted to your chosen project or one of the NIU tools.
+Applications without a code contribution won't be considered.
 It must be publicly visible and represent your own work, although you may have help from other developers in the community to further improve it.
 You can link more than one contribution or pull request if desired.

 ### Project proposal
 Extension: <u> max 1 page </u>
 - **Title.**
-    Please clearly include the title of the project you are applying for and the tool it refers to.
-E.g. "movement: support for Kalman filters".
+    Please use the same title as in the GSoC application.

 - **Synopsis.**
     Briefly explain: what is the project about?
 Why is it important?
 What are the goals?
 What are the deliverables?
 How would the open source community benefit from this project?